FluentCRM $129/Single Site | Other pricing for more sites

 If you have an online business that targets people in a specific niche, you need to use email marketing campaigns with automation.

 That’s what’s missing from the ConvertKit or MailChimp free plans.
 Yes, you can send emails to a list of subscribers, but those free plans lack automation and pro features.

-When we talk about automation, we're discussing things like:
+When we talk about Email marketing campaigns with automation, we’re discussing things like: